mrme77/The-PySpark-Chronicles-Adventures-in-Data-Processing-/README.md

 <br>
 # Exploring the Enchanted World of PySpark

-Welcome to the "The PySpark Chronicles: Adventures in Data Processing" project!
-In this project, we delve into the powerful world of PySpark, a Python API for Apache Spark, to perform various data exploration and transformation tasks.
+Welcome to the "The PySpark Chronicles: Exploring Data Processing Adventures" project!
+Here, we embark on an exciting journey into the dynamic realm of PySpark, an intuitive Python API designed for Apache Spark.
+We try uncovering a multitude of data exploration, transformation endeavors and even take a sneak peak into ML classification task.

 ## Overview